microsoft/vscode-docs/docs/containers/reference.md

 TOCTitle: Customize
 ContentId: 6784FBBE-9EE4-44A8-AC48-A52617EB1968
 PageTitle: Reference for Visual Studio Code Docker extension properties and tasks.
 DateApproved:
 MetaDescription: Reference for Docker build and Docker run tasks and properties in the Visual Studio Code Docker extension.
 ---
-# Customize the Docker extension with properties and tasks
+# Customize the Docker extension

-Starting with version version 0.9.0, the Docker extension adds several Visual Studio Code tasks.
-These tasks can be used to control the behavior of Docker [build](#docker-build-task) and [run](#docker-run-task), and form the basis of container startup for debugging.
+The Docker extension includes several Visual Studio Code tasks to control the behavior of Docker [build](#docker-build-task) and [run](#docker-run-task), and form the basis of container startup for debugging.

-The tasks allow for a great deal of configuration.
-Generally speaking, the ultimate configuration that is used is a combination of universal defaults, platform-specific defaults (such as .NET Core and Node.js), and user input.
-As a rule we respect user input as authoritative anytime it conflicts with defaults, _even if it results in debugging not working_.
-Our philosophy is that the user knows best.
+The tasks allow for a great deal of control and customization.
+The final configuration is a combination of general defaults, platform-specific defaults (such as .NET Core and Node.js), and user input.
+User input takes precedence when it conflicts with defaults.

 ## Docker build task